 Applications will open in September 2019 , with auditions taking place between November 2019 and December 2019 in Florence, Berlin, London, Glasgow and New York.
 When applying you will be asked for a preference for audition location.
 Details of audition venues will be published shortly.

 Large print and spoken versions of the application form will also available and can be requested from firstname.lastname@example.org.
 If you have any access requirements around completing the application form please get in touch via email@example.com

-If shortlisted, you will be contacted to arrange an audition taking place in either Florence, Berlin, London or Glasgow.
-Details of audition venues will be published as soon as confirmed.
+If shortlisted, you will be contacted to arrange an audition taking place in either Florence, Berlin, London, Glasgow or New York.
 All efforts will be made to ensure these venues are accessible, however please get in touch if there are any requirements we can support during your audition.